influxdata/go-syslog/README.md

 To wrap up, this package provides:

-- a RFC5424-compliant parser (syslog message)
+- a RFC5424-compliant parser
 - a RFC5424-compliant builder
-- a RFC5425-compliant parser (syslog messages with octet counting)
+- a RFC5425-compliant parser

 ## Installation